Nextomics/NextPolish/README.md

 * **PLEASE STAR AND THANKS**

 * **FAQ**
+	1. What is the difference between [NextPolish](https://github.com/Nextomics/NextPolish) and [Pilon](https://github.com/broadinstitute/pilon)?
+	Currently, NextPolish is focuses on genome correction using shotgun reads, which is also one of the most important steps (typically the last step) to accomplish a genome assembly, while Pilon can be used to make other improvements.
+For genome correction, NextPolish consumes considerable less time and has a higher correction accuracy for genomes with same sizes and such an advantage becomes more and more significant when the genome size of targeted assemblies increased compared to Pilon.
+See PERFORMANCE COMPARISION section for more details.
-	1. Which job scheduling systems are supported by NextPolish?
+	2. Which job scheduling systems are supported by NextPolish?
 	NextPolish use [DRMAA](https://en.wikipedia.org/wiki/DRMAA) to submit, control, and monitor jobs, so in theory, support all DRMAA-compliant system, such as LOCAL, SGE, PBS, SLURM.
-	2. How to continue running unfinished tasks?
+	3. How to continue running unfinished tasks?
 	No need to make any changes, simply run the same command again.
-	3. Is it necessary to run steps 3 and 4?
+	4. Is it necessary to run steps 3 and 4?
 	In most cases, you can only run steps 1 and 2, steps 3 and 4 are experimental, and we do not currently recommend running on a actual project.
-	4. How many iterations to run NextPolish cyclically to get the best result?
+	5. How many iterations to run NextPolish cyclically to get the best result?
 	Our test shown that run NextPolish with 4 iterations, and almost all the bases with effectively covered by SGS data can be corrected.
 Please set task = best to get the best result.
 Set task = 12121212 means NextPolish will cyclically run steps 1 and 2 with 4 iterations.
-	5. What is the difference between bwa or minimap2 to do SGS data mapping?
+	6. What is the difference between bwa or minimap2 to do SGS data mapping?
 	Our test shown Minimap2 is about 3 times faster than bwa, but the accuracy of polished genomes using minimap2 or bwa is tricky, depending on the error rate of genomes and SGS data, see [here](https://lh3.github.io/2018/04/02/minimap2-and-the-future-of-bwa) for more details.
-	6. How to specify the queue name/cpu/memory/bash to submit jobs?
+	7. How to specify the queue name/cpu/memory/bash to submit jobs?
 	Please use cluster_options, NextPolish will replace {vf}, {cpu}, {bash} with specific values needed for each jobs.
-	7. RuntimeError: Could not find drmaa library.
+	8. RuntimeError: Could not find drmaa library.
 Please specify its full path using the environment variable DRMAA_LIBRARY_PATH.
 	Please setup the environment variable: DRMAA_LIBRARY_PATH, see [here](https://github.com/pygridtools/drmaa-python) for more details.
-	8. ERROR: drmaa.errors.DeniedByDrmException: code 17: error: no suitable queues.
+	9. ERROR: drmaa.errors.DeniedByDrmException: code 17: error: no suitable queues.
 	This is usually caused by a wrong setting of cluster_options, please check cluster_options first.
 If you use SGE, you also can add '-w n' to cluster_options, it will switch off validation for invalid resource requests.
 Please add a similar option for other job scheduling systems.
-	9. OSError: /path/lib64/libc.so.6: version `GLIBC_2.14' not found (required by /path/NextPolish/lib/calgs.so).
+	10. OSError: /path/lib64/libc.so.6: version `GLIBC_2.14' not found (required by /path/NextPolish/lib/calgs.so).
 	Please download [this version](https://github.com/Nextomics/NextPolish/releases/download/v1.0.3/NextPolish-CentOS6.9.tgz) and try again.